thoughtbot/griddler/README.md

 that this is the most often used portion of the email address and consider it to be the token we'll key off of for interaction with our application.

-`.attachments` will contain an array of attachments as multipart/form-data files
+`.attachments` will contain an array of attachments as multipart/form-data files which can be passed off to attachment libraries like Carrierwave or Paperclip.

 Configuration Options
 ---------------------